Is it the time to update your business plan?

 Your existing business plan is wrong.
-A business plan is a living document that must evolve every time there's a change in your business model, regardless of how trivial or major change it is.
+Update your business plan every time there’s a change in your business model, regardless of how trivial or major a change it is.

-In all the above cases and much more like these, you must update your business plan, always!
+In all the above cases and many more like these, you must update your business plan, always!

 In this guide, I’m going to talk about five scenarios that call for an update to your business plan.